≡ Menu

 References and Credits

-1. All financial figures in this article were obtained and referenced from Altria’s quarterly and annual earnings reports which can be found in Altria Earnings Releases.
+1. All financial figures presented in this article were obtained and referenced from Altria’s quarterly and annual reports, SEC filings, event presentations, press releases, etc., which are available in Altria Earnings Releases.

 2. Featured images are used under Creative Common Licenses and are obtained from Elsa Olofsson and Patrick Harris.